Life Fitness Treadmill Reviews

 In the 80’s, the company was bought by Bally Manufacturing, and the name was changed to Life Fitness, Inc. In the early 90’s, the first Life Fitness treadmill was introduced, and the company was bought by Brunswick Corporation in 1997.

-In the 90's, Life Fitness launched their first treadmills.
-At the same time, they started to invest massively in research to improve and build new equipment dedicated to commercial use.
+Today, the company invests significantly in research to improve and build new equipment dedicated to commercial and home use.